pat-laugh/websson-doc/index.md

 In the example of the dictionary, there are keys associated to values.
 There, strings are associated to keys.
-The meaning of the colon is very different in WebSSON than it a lot of other languages.
+The meaning of the colon is very different in WebSSON than in a lot of other languages.
 It really means to assign a line-string.
 Therefore, doing something like `key: 123` would associate a **string** to the key, and not a number!

-To associate a number, and anything else, to a key, the equal sign it used.
+To associate a number, and anything else, to a key, the equal sign is used.
 For anything that is declared without using the start of a name or a number, the equal string can be omitted.